 More About Dual Diagnosis Treatment

 A study conducted by the National Survey on Drug Use and Health in 2018 found that nearly 9.2 million American adults struggle with dual diagnosis disorders.
 Because dual diagnosis disorders are so common, many treatment centers offer programs designed specifically for those struggling with substance abuse and mental health issues.
-We at Garden State Treatment Center have carefully designed an inpatient program geared towards those who need professional help in both areas.
+We at Garden State Treatment Center have carefully designed a rehabilitation program geared towards those who need professional help in both areas.
 Unfortunately, those that do not get help for their mental illness and addiction disorders will often relapse.

 Because of this, it is absolutely crucial that the treatment provider understands the ways in which one disorder affects the other.
 For example, if an individual with depression has been self-medicating with alcohol, the symptoms of depression may have worsened with continued alcohol use (seeing as alcohol is a depressant).
 If this is the case, the underlying depression and alcoholism will need to be treated individually (while simultaneously).
 If both disorders are not treated, worsening symptoms of depression will likely lead the individual back to drinking.